 The minimum penalties for a first-time Extreme DUI include:

-- 30 days of jail time, which might be reduced to nine days upon completion of a mandatory court-ordered alcohol or drug screening, education, or treatment program;
+- 30 days of jail time, which might be reduced to nine days upon completion of a mandatory court-ordered alcohol or drug screening, education, or treatment program

-- More than $2,500 in fines and assessment fees;
+- Over $2,500 in fines and assessment fees

-- Mandatory installation of an ignition interlock device (IID);
+- Mandatory installation of an ignition interlock device (IID)

-- Mandatory community service;
+- Compulsory community service

-- One-year suspension of driver’s license.
+- One-year suspension of driver’s license

-A third DUI, of any type, within seven years triggers felony charges that carry a minimum of four months in prison for conviction.
+For second-time offenders, the penalties increase to a minimum of 120 days in jail and a maximum of $4,000 in fines and fees.
+A third DUI of any type within seven years triggers felony charges that carry a minimum of four months in prison for conviction.